mwwojcik/airline-reservation-system/readme.md

 The module will be tested using three types of tests:

-- Unit Tests - Will be used to test business logic.
+- Unit Tests will be used to test business logic.
 They will be made without access to the web layer and database.
-- Acceptance Tests - Integration tests, they will check the correctness of the business process.
+- Acceptance Tests (integration tests)  will check the correctness of the business process.
 Require access to the database but are separated from the REST API layer.
-- Web API Tests - They will be used to check the REST API.
+- Web API Tests will be used to check the REST API.
 They will be performed without access to the database and without interacting with the application layer.

 According to notes: